 Many medical billing software solutions include functionality that enables HIPAA-compliant medical coding.
 Users can enter procedure and diagnosis codes and even look up codes online to find the correct ones.
 This capability allows users to file and track claims more easily and helps in the tracking of data over time.
 Many medical billing software solutions will also update codes automatically to ensure the accurate ones are always being used.

 The prices of medical billing software programs often depend on the application’s deployment model.
 On-premise systems will require upfront costs for licenses, servers and other necessary hardware, setup and training.
 Buyers of on-premise systems will also need to pay ongoing maintenance and support fees, which are typically 15-20 percent of the upfront licensing costs.

 Software-as-a-Service (SaaS) applications typically require lower upfront costs and ongoing monthly fees that cover licensing, support and upgrades.
 Finally, there are free medical billing software options that are supported by alternative revenue streams, such as advertising.

 Most buyers who have successfully implemented systems will be able to generate returns on their investments through improved accuracy of filings, improved billing efficiency, and subsequently, increased collections.

+Security.
 A primary concern we hear from buyers regards data security.
 Since medical billing involves the storage and transmission of so much sensitive patient data, buyers will want to make sure they implement a secure system.
 Vendors are well aware of this need and offer HIPAA-compliant systems.

+User adoption.
 Usability tends to be more a function of the end user and how the system is configured than the medical claims software itself.
 Users with medical experience can typically adopt most systems quickly.
 Many complaints regarding usability tend to be related to setup and maintenance of servers and other hardware, not the applications themselves.